 Early College Career Center

-Students are able to earn Ivy Tech Certificates (CTs) in the following areas during their two years at WCC:
+Students in the following programs are able to earn Ivy Tech Certificates (CTs):

 WCC Program: Automotive Technology